build-on-aws/content/tutorials/ci-cd-pipelines-for-two-connected-services-using-aws-copilot/index.md

 ![Architecture](images/ECS-Copilot.jpg)

 The architecture diagram above shows a three-tier application with an Application Load Balancer (ALB) forwarding traffic to the **frontend** ECS Service.
 The frontend ECS service serves the webpage content to the browser and also acts as a router, communicating to the **backend** ECS service that executes the business logic.
-The backend ECS service, in turn uses a DynamoDb table to insert/update/delete data.
-In this case, the frontend and backend are separate microservices that are maintained using their own CI/CD pipeline and Git repository.
+The backend ECS service in turn uses a DynamoDb table to insert/update/delete data.
+In this case, the frontend and backend are separate microservices that are maintained using their own CI/CD pipelines and Git repositories.
 The frontend communicates with the backend using a user-friendly DNS domain name that is created as part of service discovery.
 The service discovery feature on Amazon ECS manages the DNS records during scale-in and scale-out events.
 The infrastructure above allows us to deploy each microservice as an independent unit, even though the applications depend on each other for functionality and can be accessed individually.

 In the next section, you will build and deploy the above architecture using [AWS Copilot](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Copilot.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicd_copilot&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 You will use a sample “*Todo*” application.
 It has a UI built using ReactJs and is served from a frontend service.
 Todo service allows you to organize your work and life, and that is stored on the DynamoDB table for subsequent access of the service.
 It also lets you add more to-dos, and also delete the ones you don’t need.
 The frontend service also behaves as a router to the backend service using a Nginx proxy server for the requests received from the LoadBalancer.
 The backend service does the actual business logic of managing the data that is stored in the DynamoDB table.
 The Service discovery associated with the backend service maintains the DNS records within the Route53 private hosted zone.
 This is essential for maintaining the correct DNS records for the frontend service to access the backend service using a user-friendly URL, since the internal IP addresses of the backend service can change due to scaling events.
 Both frontend and backend are deployed within the same VPC and placed within the private subnets.
 The Application Load Balancer is placed within the public subnets.
 All the infrastructure that is required for this functionality to work can be created using AWS Copilot.